cmkap/dashboard/README.md

 # Dashboard Application

+1. organisers can apply a filters by clicking headings on the participants page so that they can see their info in a sorted order.

+2. It is also possible for each organiser to see how much they have made in ticket sales in their dashboard.

+### Possible extensions for organiser

+1. Send an automated reminder to non-confirmed statuses
+2. Pagination
+3. Abiliy to download the start list

+### Posible extensions for participant

+1. Age verication software for age restricted events
+2. NFT, web 3.0 and blockchain integration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Please download the chrome extension 'Moesif Origin & CORS Changer' if you are facing any CORS related issues and toggle the setting on